FAQs

 If you bring things to that container that I am not qualified or able to help you with, or that don’t quite fit within the parameters of coaching, I will always hold space for you but I will be transparent about our scope and refer you to therapy.
 (Or, encourage you to take this topic to your current therapist.)
 Read more about my thoughts on this here.

 If you want to dive deeper right away with a longer-term commitment (e.g. 6 months), we can absolutely discuss that.
-An up-front commitment might be a good option if you have specific longer-term goals in mind, if you need to use up a professional development stipend by a certain date, or other unique circumstances.
+An up-front commitment might be a good option if you: have specific longer-term goals in mind, need to use up a professional development stipend by a certain date, or have other unique circumstances.
 Book an intro call and we'll explore options together.

 Yes, for returning clients.
 I offer one-time sessions or smaller ad-hoc packages for past clients with whom I already have a foundation and a starting point.